Effently/pinterest-downloader/README.md

 - [x] Proxies options.
 - [x] Speed up existing folder update without re-fetch all pages.
 - [x] Update all folders option.
 - [x] Can accept cookie (token) file in order to download with your account (useful for secret boards).
 Secret boards can be downloaded only when downloading by user.
-Example usage: copy your token after login into Pinterest and with its tab selected by using this extension [Get Token Cookie](https://chrome.google.com/webstore/detail/get-token-cookie/naciaagbkifhpnoodlkhbejjldaiffcm) or a similar one of your choice.
+Example usage: copy your token after login into Pinterest and with its tab selected by using this extension [Get Token Cookie](https://chromewebstore.google.com/detail/global-cookie-manager/bgffajlinmbdcileomeilpihjdgjiphb) or a similar one of your choice.
 Paste your token into a file called cookies.txt in the same directory where the pinterest-downloader is.
 Call the script and add the -co cookies.txt arguments to download your secret galleries

 ### Requirements:

     $ python3 -m pip install --upgrade -r requirements.txt

+### Run with Docker

+    docker build -t app_pin_ex .
+    docker run -it -v "$(pwd)/images:/app/images" app_pin_ex   (optional args: -rs --cookies ./cookies.txt)

 ### Usage: